AVI'I FA'ALUPEGA MAGELE

 In 2016 that was my first ever international appointment.
 I got selected by the Oceania Match Officials to go and referee the 7’s in Oceania, in Fiji for Australian 7’s.
 It was a huge experience for me because I never thought that I could be, that I would ever be there.
 I never imagined myself running on that field with New Zealand and Australian teams, which is pretty big women teams.
 So when I came back and I thought man why can’t I do it, this is door for me and I just want to open this door to all other young girls.
 I know the feeling that these young girls here in Samoa, it’s the same one I felt ever since when I first started in this career, not trusting myself, putting myself down, then thinking of the mentality of other people and then I thought that’s what people think of me.
 But you got to challenge yourself and just get there, go on the field and do what you love to do.

-Yeah in a good way.
-I went to Oceania 7’s, first Samoan woman to be reffing in a Oceania 7’s.
-No one knows about it here and when that happened, now everyone knows about it.
-Everyone knows that there’s a woman.
-And that was my chance for me to deliver the message to all the young girls here in Samoa and the young women who are afraid to take the role.
-It was a huge, big opportunity, maybe an opportunity that heavenly father have provided for me to speak up.
 It’s a total different community when I ref here and ref out of Samoa.
 So I think now is a massive opportunity for me to share about the work that this refereeing, these boys are doing for the country here in Samoa.
 They never throw if the spectators doesn’t support them, even the coaches and the players.
 So I deliver that huge presentation to social media and that’s when we see game changes which is really good.

-So right now we have some really good young girls, their doing classes about learning about the game and that’s a good thing.
+Right now we have some really good young girls, they're doing classes and learning about the game and that’s a good thing.
 The same thing that I went through, I can feel what they’re feeling right now.
 Because ever since when they came in, they feel shy.
 I work for Samoa Rugby Union so some of the times we do competitions for young kids, so I bring these young girls to come in and I say you’re gonna referee this game.
 I can feel how they feel, I can see because the parents, the parents are the worse spectators here in Samoa.
 They feel for their kids, they always want their kids to be winners so that’s why it’s a big challenge for these young girls right now.
 For me, I know that the biggest impact of social media is to deliver the message to these young girls to grow.
 I don’t want those girls to come the same way that I did.

 But you carved the pathway, wow, amazing!
 What’s your ultimate goal?
 Where do you want to be refereeing?